Aortic Valve Replacement: Open

-You may tire easily after the surgery, but you will gradually start to recover your
+You may tire easily after the surgery, but you will slowly start to recover your strength.

-strength.
-It may be several weeks before you fully recover.
+It may be a few weeks before you fully recover.

 After you go home, take your temperature and weigh yourself every day.
 Tell your healthcare

-Don't lift anything heavy for several weeks.
-Ask your healthcare provider about what
+Don't lift anything heavy for a few weeks.
+Ask your provider about what is safe for

-is safe for you to lift, and when you can go back to normal activity.
+you to lift.
+Also ask when you can go back to normal activity.

-diet, and wound care.
-Depending on the type of valve your got, you may be given blood
+and wound care.
+Depending on the type of valve your got, you may be given blood thinners

 Let all of your dentists and other healthcare providers know about your health history.

-You may need to take antibiotics before certain medical and dental procedures to prevent
+You may need to take antibiotics before certain medical and dental procedures.
+This

 at a follow-up appointment in about 7 to 10 days.